LT-IntroToAI-SY2324/intro-to-python-kocampo13/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+Python is a bit different from Java but there still are enough similarities that make it understandable.
+I do still make some mistakes while typing and I am typing as if I am coding in Java.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?